 - Difficulty in breathing- When your airways become inflamed and constricted, there is a chance of troubling Mucus fills these narrow air passages and worsens the condition.

-- Nasal flaring- It refers to the enlargement and expanding of nostrils during your breathing.
+- Nasal flaring- It refers to the enlargement and expansion of nostrils during your breathing.
 It is a symptom of difficulty in breathing.
-This type of signs and symptoms are commonly found in kids and youngsters.
+These types of signs and symptoms are commonly found in kids and youngsters.

 How to diagnose allergic asthma?